CatoRaymond-FS/CivVerse/CivVerse State of the World Primer.md

 🌌 Overview

 The CivVerse is a fractured but deeply interconnected system of planets, cultures, and ideologies.
 Worlds vary greatly in class divide, technology, and political alignment.
-While some, like [[Caelus]], uphold ideals of order, others like [[Unira - World Document|Unira]] struggle beneath the weight of exploitation.
+While some, like [[Caelus]], uphold ideals of order, others like [[Unira]] beneath the weight of exploitation.

-Much of the galaxy’s development stems from the use and misuse of [[CivFrame Theory]], and its practical application through the Frames that bear its name.
+Much of the galaxy’s development stems from the use and misuse of [[CivFrame Theory]] and its practical application through the Frames that bear its name.

 ---